STIXProject/stixproject.github.io/about/index.md

 toc: about_toc.html
 ---

-Structured Threat Information Expression (STIX™) is a structured language to represent the full range of cyber threat information.
-The [STIX whitepaper](/getting-started/whitepaper) describes the motivation and architecture behind STIX, however at a high level the STIX language consists of 9 key constructs and the relationships between them:
+Structured Threat Information Expression (STIX™) is a structured language for describing cyber threat information so it can be shared, stored, and analyzed in a consistent manner.

+The [STIX whitepaper](/getting-started/whitepaper) describes the motivation and architecture behind STIX.
+At a high level the STIX language consists of 9 key constructs and the relationships between them:

 <img src="/images/stix-architecture.png" style="height: 400px" class="aside-text-left"/>